Lognam-Huang/RL-AERPAW-DT/README.md

 ## UAV Assignment Load Balancing Demonstration
 ![A Demonstration of the simulation showing Data Rate, UAV Energy Consumption, Receiver Assignments, and the Coverage Map using an optimized load-balancing algorithm.](load_balancing_demonstration_gif_2-17-25.gif)

-The GIF above shows the evolution of the coverage map (top), the UAV Assignments (bottom left), the Total Theoretical Maximum Data Rate across all UAV-GroundUser connection (bottom middle), and the power consumption of each UAV (bottom right).
+The GIF above shows the evolution of the coverage map (top), the Total Theoretical Maximum Data Rate across all UAV-GroundUser connections (bottom left), the UAV Assignments (bottom middle), and the power consumption of each UAV (bottom right).

 ## UAV Assignment without Load Balancing Demonstration
 ![A Demonstration of the simulation showing Data Rate, UAV Energy Consumption, Receiver Assignments, and the Coverage Map.](rx_assignment_demonstration.gif)